+The purpose of this section of the diagnostic is to present options for policies to reduce inequality.
 A vast number of policies exist with the potential to address inequality.
 Not all of them are however feasible or relevant in every context.
 Given the focus on labour market developments, taxes and transfers, and gender in the diagnostic (see Section 1), the policy options concentrate on these as well.
-In prioritising interventions, policy makers should further consider the current and potential future capacity of the state, the stage of development, and the nature of existing institutions (UNRISD 2010; Klasen et al. 2016; ILO 2017) which collectively determine the policy environment.
-Several policy options discussed here are in line with current government policies.
+In prioritising interventions, policy makers should consider the current and potential future capacity of the state, the stage of development, and the nature of existing institutions (UNRISD 2010; Klasen et al. 2016; ILO 2017) which collectively determine the policy environment.
+It is also important that policy makers take into consideration any available evidence on the effect of particular policy measures on inequality and poverty.
+A general review of the effectiveness of policy measures was however beyond the scope of this diagnostic.
+Several policy options presented here are in line with current government policies.